me-fraud/mockSqlSeeder/README.md

 * **PORT** - port for listening
 PORT should be set in env.ts file

-CONNECTION TO DATABASE SHOULD BE CONFIGURED IN databse.ts file
+CONNECTION TO DATABASE SHOULD BE CONFIGURED IN src/dbConfig.ts for both, mock and original DataSourceConfigs

 # Running developer mode